New England Law Boston: Accreditation and rankings

-Cost and student debt
+Cost

 The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at New England Law for the 2021–2022 academic year is $52,288 for full-time students and $39,216 for evening and part-time students.

 Employment outcomes

 According to New England Law's official 2018 ABA-required disclosures, the class of 2018 had an employment rate of 83% with 4% pursuing an additional degree.

 Centers

 The Center for Law and Social Responsibility, CLSR, works mostly pro bono and public service activities.
 It is run and supported by students, faculty and alumni.
 The CLSR serves as a socially responsible organization that works with numerous projects that are representative of its members, as well as issues that public service lawyers are currently working with.
 The CLSR also works to support classroom projects, scholarship, and other activities that convey current social problems.

 The Center for International Law and Policy, CILP, is utilized by both students and faculty for research, analysis and produce resource material on numerous topics.
 Students also have the chance to practice international law in overseas externships.
 Most students work assist in prosecutions related to war crimes, because of the schools relationships with international criminal courts and tribunals.
 CILP also hosts the annual international law conference, by creating more awareness in global legal work, for issues such as Chinese unification and Taiwanese independence, competition laws, responses to rogue regimes, the Rwandan genocide, and the development of new countries out of the former Yugoslavia.

 New England Law's Center for Business Law offers academic credit in conjunction with legal externship positions through one of the CBL's three institutes, which individually focus on corporate governance and ethics, intellectual property, and tax law.
 Typical placements include Liberty Mutual, RNK Telecommunication, Natural Microsystems, Inc., the Boston Stock Exchange, and the National Association of Securities Dealers.